clowdr-app/clowdr/README.md

    https://hasura.io/jwt-config/](https://hasura.io/jwt-config/)
    - Select Auth0
    - Enter your Auth0 Domain
-1. Copy your key into your local `hasura/.env.local` file
+1. Copy your key (the whole JSON object that is generated in the JWT Config box) into your local `hasura/.env.local` file
    - e.g. `HASURA_GRAPHQL_JWT_SECRET='your key goes in here'`
    - **Don't forget the wrapping single quotes!**
-     BCP: Do I copy the whole contents of the "JWT Config" box after clicking Generate Config?
-Or just the part between BEGIN CERTIFICATE and END CERTIFICATE?
-Or do I need to include the BEGIN and END parts too?
 1. Uncomment the `HASURA_GRAPHQL_JWT_SECRET: ${HASURA_GRAPHQL_JWT_SECRET}`
    line in `hasura/docker-compose.yaml`
    - Don't forget to restart the `Hasura Console -- Local Development` task in VSCode!
+     BCP: STOPPED HERE
 1. Optionally: Copy your key into Hasura Cloud Environment configuration
    - No need for the wrapping single quotes - Hasura's UI will handle that for you.